Heinrich Zimmer: Personal life

 Zimmer died of pneumonia in New Rochelle, New York, on March 20, 1943.

 Schloss Prielau

 In 1932, his wife's widowed mother, Gerty von Hofmannsthal bought Schloss Prielau in Zell am See and began restoring the castle.
 To avoid expropriation by the Nazis due to the family's Jewish heritage, she wanted to give the castle away to Christiane and Heinrich Zimmer, who could then have sold the property to Gustav Kapsreiter, a friend of the family, but the sale, which was initially approved, was ultimately prohibited and the family property was expropriated.
 Kapsreiter's attempts to acquire the property were unsuccessful, instead the sculptor Josef Thorak was able to acquire the property for ℛℳ 60,000, which at the time was described as a "small fifteenth-century residence, beautifully furnished and immaculately maintained".
 In 1947, however, Schloss Prielau was restituted to the von Hofmannsthal family.

+Heinrich Zimmer Chair for Philosophy and Intellectual History

+A chair has been named after Heinrich Zimmer since 2010.
+The Heinrich Zimmer Chair for Indian Philosophy and Intellectual History is awarded by the Indian Council for Cultural Relations (ICCR) in New Delhi and is based both at the Cluster of Excellence "Asia and Europe in a Global Context" and at the South Asia Institute at Heidelberg University.
+The first holder of this new endowed chair in Indian philosophy and intellectual history was the Indian historian of science Dhruv Raina.
+Heeraman Tiwari, the second holder of the Heinrich Zimmer Chair, was followed by Prof.Amiya Prosad Sen.